justusip/crypto-pnd-bot/README.md

 DOI:10.2139/ssrn.3303365).

 > Set-up: The organizer creates a publicly accessible group or channel, and recruits as many group members or channel
-> sub- scribers as possible by advertising and posting invitation links on major forums such as Bitcointalk, Steemit, and
+> subscribers as possible by advertising and posting invitation links on major forums such as Bitcointalk, Steemit, and
 > Reddit.
 >
-> Telegram channels only allow subscribers to receive mes- sages from the channel admin, but not post discussions in the
+> Telegram channels only allow subscribers to receive messages from the channel admin, but not post discussions in the
 > channel.
 In a Telegram group, members can by default post messages, but this function is usually disabled by the group
 > admin to prohibit members’ interference.
 We use the terms channel and group interchangeably in this paper.
 >